free-efootball-coins/.github/profile/README.md

    - **Secure and Safe**: The platform ensures that your information stays private.

 ### 3. **eFootball Coin Generator (eFootballCoinsTool)**
-[eFootballCoinGenerator.com](https://tinyurl.com/ytb8p2xs) offers one of the most trusted and popular **eFootball coin generators** in the community.
+[eFootball Coin Generator](https://tinyurl.com/ytb8p2xs) offers one of the most trusted and popular **eFootball coin generators** in the community.
 This tool has gained significant traction due to its simplicity and security.
 Features include:
    - **Easy to Use**: Simple interface to quickly generate coins.
    - **No Download Needed**: It’s a web-based tool, so there’s no need to download any software.
    - **Works Across All Devices**: Fully optimized for both mobile and desktop platforms.